 The Gladstone area is like the pickles on a cheeseburger; often forgotten about or most of the time removed.
-With the tiny coastal towns of Agnes Water and 1770 1.5 hours to the south and Yeppoon 2 hours to the north, we have found that there is definitely more to the area than alumina refineries and gas projects – and heaps of adventure activities than won’t cost a tonne!
+With the tiny coastal towns of Agnes Water and the town of 1770 just 1.5 hours to the south and Yeppoon 2 hours to the north, we have found that there is definitely more to the area than alumina refineries and gas projects — heaps of adventure activities that won’t cost a tonne!

-Here are seven epic little adventures you can have if you’re on a tight budget in the Gladstone Surrounds, with some free camping areas.
+Here are 7 epic little adventures you can have if you’re on a tight budget in the Gladstone Surrounds, with some free camping areas.

 # 2 Climb Mt Larcom

-Rising 632 meters above sea level, the distinctive peak of Mt Larcom offers 360 degree views of the Gladstone area.
+Rising 632m above sea level, the distinctive peak of Mt Larcom offers 360° views of the Gladstone area.
 Including the harbour, ports, rural lands and on a clear day the reef islands.
 A moderate fitness level is required and climbing should begin early morning to avoid the heat as summiting the mountain can be rather intense.
 The base of the mountain is tucked away on Lynn Road, Mt Larcom.

 # 3 Turtle Way & Beyond